deyran/pro-asp-net-mvc/chapter-16/03-generating-outgoing.md

     <b>Figure 16-1.</b> Adding an outgoing URL to a View
 </p>

-* The HTML that the ActionLink method generates is based on the current routing configuration.
+The HTML that the ActionLink method generates is based on the current routing configuration.
+In the example seen in Figure 16-1, the URL scheme was defined in Listing 16-1 generating this HTML:
-* For example, using the schema defined in Listing 16-1 (and assuming that the view is being rendered by a request to the Home controller) generates this HTML:

 ```
 <a href="/Home/CustomVariable">This is an outgoing URL</a>